material-components/material-components-ios/components/BottomAppBar/README.md

 ```
 <!--</div>-->

-## Types

-There is only one type of bottom app bar.

 ## Bottom app bar

 Bottom app bars group primary and secondary actions at the bottom of the screen, where they are easily reachable by the user's thumb.